 Narrative Features Competition

-The winner of this award will receive a $15,000 Panavision camera rental package and a $13,500 Light Iron Post Production Services.
+The winning film receives a $15,000 Panavision camera rental package and $13,500 of Light Iron Post Production services.

 Best Documentary Features Competition